 may be made or a donation to the Association requested.
 In the latter case if you

-are a UK taxpayer you can Gift Aid your donation.
+are a taxpayer you can Gift Aid your donation.

 To find a beekeeper near you click the button below.